Quick Answer

 | Distribution participants restriction | Distribution participants: underwriters, prospective underwriters, broker-dealers, selling group | No bids or purchases of the covered security (or reference securities for derivatives) during the restricted period | Actively-traded securities exception removes the restricted period entirely |

 Think of it this way: Both restrictions close the same conduct (artificially propping up the price of the security being placed), but they target different parties.
 The syndicate gets a meaningful break on actively-traded securities because the manipulation risk is diluted by deep market liquidity.
-The issuer and selling shareholders never get that break, because they have a direct economic incentive that does not go away regardless of liquidity.
+The issuer and selling shareholders never get that break on the security they are distributing, because they have a direct economic incentive that does not go away regardless of liquidity.

 Exam Tip: Gotchas